chrisbrocklesby/data-session/README.md

 <input data-local="message" type="text" name="message">
 ```

+### Page Load / Reload (or HTMX/AJAX Load)
+The data stored in those input values will re-populate in the last state from session or local storage.

 ### HTMX Integration

 The script listens for HTMX events (htmx:afterSettle, htmx:afterSwap, htmx:load) to reinitialize the form data after dynamic content updates.